Claremorris

 Claremorris Colts RFC was established in 2009 and competes provincially and nationally.
 The club has teams in underage grades.
 In April 2012 Claremorris Colts RFC was awarded the title of ‘Club of the Year 2012’ by the Connacht Branch of the IRFU.

-There are two photography clubs in the town.
-Infinity Photo Group has an impressive studio in the town and runs classes, workshops and photo-shoots with leading professional models, for members and non-members alike.
+There are two photography clubs in the town: Infinity Photo Group and Claremorris Camera Club.
 Claremorris Camera Club meets twice monthly in Claremorris Town Hall Theatre, and runs activities for its members.

 There are boxing clubs, handball clubs and a tennis club in the town – all with impressive facilities.